2026 Los Angeles Angels season

-The 2026 Los Angeles Angels season will be the 66th season of the Angels franchise in the American League, the 61st in Anaheim, and their 61st season playing their home games at Angel Stadium.
+The 2026 Los Angeles Angels season was the 66th season of the Angels franchise in the American League, the 61st in Anaheim, their 61st season playing their home games at Angel Stadium, and the 23rd and final season under the ownership of Arte Moreno.
+The Angels failed to improve upon their 72–90 record from the previous season and missed the playoffs for the 12th consecutive year, extending the longest active playoff drought in Major League Baseball.

+On September 1, billionaire Stan Kroenke reached an agreement to officially become the owner of the Los Angeles Angels in the first quarter of 2027, ending Arte Moreno's 25 years as the team's owner.

+On September 27, the Angels lost their final game of the season against the Seattle Mariners to finish their 2026 season with a 62–100 record, losing their status as the only active franchise to never have a 100–loss season.

 Offseason

-The Angels finished the 2025 season 72–90.

 Coaching Changes

 On September 30, 2025, the Los Angeles Angels announced that Ron Washington and Ray Montgomery would not return as the team's manager in 2026 season.
 As the next manager, the Angels searched for several candidates, including former Angels' player Albert Pujols, Torii Hunter, Kurt Suzuki and more.

-On October 21, 2025, the Angels announced they hired Kurt Suzuki as team's next manager.
+On October 21, the Angels announced they hired Suzuki as team's next manager.

-On October 31, the Angels hired Mike Maddux, the former Rangers' pitching coach, as their new pitching coach.
+On October 31, the Angels hired Mike Maddux, the former Texas Rangers' pitching coach, as their new pitching coach.
 On November 11, the Angels hired John Gibbons as their new bench coach, and hired Adam Eaton as their new outfield instructor.
 On November 12, the Angels hired Max Stassi, the former Angels' catcher, as their new catching coach.
 Also, the Angels hired Triple-A Salt Lake Bees manager Keith Johnson as their new third-base coach and Double-A Rocket City Trash Pandas manager Andy Schatzley as their new infield coach.

+On November 21, the Angels hired Brady Anderson, a former three-time All-Star for Baltimore Orioles, as their new hitting coach and John Mabry as their new assistant hitting coach.
+On December 8, the Angels hired Darryl Scott as their new assistant pitching coach, Dom Chiti as their new bullpen coach, and Derek Florko as their new third hitting coach.